joaojeronimo/node_redis_cluster/README.md

 # Other notes

-This is of course not intended for production and has probably stupid (not bad, stupid) code inside, but I just needed something that works as there are no decent modules to work with Redis Clusters yet.
-It's also my first nodejs module so go easy on me and don't send me something like [this epic pull request](https://github.com/zenorocha/jquery-boilerplate/pull/10).
+This is of course not intended for production and has probably stupid (not bad, stupid) code inside, but I just needed something that works as there are no modules to work with Redis Clusters yet.

 # Credits